Brent Muscat

-Faster PussyCat, etc.
+Faster Pussycat, etc.

 Faster Pussycat was formed in the 1980s Hollywood glam metal boom.
 The original line up consisted of Brent, along with Taime Downe and Greg Steele.
-The band's most successful album Wake Me When It's Over earned "Gold" status from the RIAA.
+The band's most successful album Wake Me When It's Over earned Gold status from the RIAA.

 The name of the band is derived from the Russ Meyer film Faster, Pussycat!
 Kill!
 Kill!.
-Brent left the band in 1993.
+Muscat left the band in 1993.

 On April 21, 2007, Muscat circulated via MySpace an open invitation to Taime Downe and Greg Steele to reunite the classic Faster Pussycat lineup with him (Downe had been touring in a new incarnation of the group, featuring only himself from the original lineup).

-Brent's version of Faster Pussycat toured Europe in Spring 2007 with Kurt Frohlich replacing Taime on vocals along with Todd Kerns on guitar.
+Muscat's version of Faster Pussycat toured Europe in Spring 2007 with Kurt Frohlich replacing Taime on vocals along with Todd Kerns on guitar.

-After a short name dispute with Taime Downe, Brent dropped his claim and dissolved his incarnation of the band.
+After a short name dispute with Taime Downe, Muscat dropped his claim and dissolved his incarnation of the band.

 Deluxe

-Brent formed Deluxe back in 1994 with Marc Anthony vocals, Tommy T-bone Caradonna (ex-White Lion, Alice Cooper, Lita Ford) on bass and Gary Kaluza (ex-Glory Chain) on guitar.
+Muscat formed Deluxe back in 1994 with Marc Anthony as vocalist, Tommy T-bone Caradonna (ex-White Lion, Alice Cooper, Lita Ford) on bass and Gary Kaluza (ex-Glory Chain) on guitar.

 Sin City Sinners

-Muscat currently lives in Las Vegas and co-owns the band Sin City Sinners.

-with Todd Kerns (Age of Electric, Static in Stereo, Slash featuring Myles Kennedy and the Conspirators, Kulick).
+Muscat currently lives in Las Vegas and co-owns the band Sin City Sinners with Todd Kerns (Age of Electric, Static in Stereo, Slash featuring Myles Kennedy and the Conspirators, Kulick).
 The band is rounded out with Rob Cournoyer (ex-Raging Slab), and Michael "Doc" Ellis (RaTT).
 (With guest appearance from musician/actor Zachary Throne.)
 Sin City Sinners has been called the hardest working band in Las Vegas.